Help Florida Oceanographic Society keep our Martin County beaches clean!

 The Beach Cleanup Program is a great way to get credit for volunteer hours on your own timeframe.
 It is as easy as registering to be a Florida Oceanographic volunteer, downloading the approved app, and beginning your cleanup.

 Please note that if you are looking to get credit for volunteer hours, you must be a Martin or St. Lucie County resident and get pre-approval from Florida Oceanographic’s Volunteer Coordinator.
+This program is not designed for court mandated hours.
 For questions, email Rosemary Badger at firstname.lastname@example.org.

 Follow these steps to get approved and start earning hours:

-- Complete the online Florida Oceanographic volunteer application Here .
+- Complete the online Florida Oceanographic volunteer application.

 - Email the Volunteer Coordinator so that we can get you properly setup in our system.
 Without prior approval, your hours may not be able to be verified.